 Cherry wood has a low MPa rating at 10,300 which means the wood doesn’t perform well under high pressure.
 Moreover, the wood is brittle and less durable than the hardwoods.

-The mahogany wood is very attractive; it will give your axe handle an upscale look with very smooth edges.
+The mahogany wood is very attractive; it will give your axe handle an upscale look with smooth edges.
 If you oil the wood regularly, it will remain in like-new condition for years.
 Moreover, wood is available in every corner of the nation.

 The wood features parallel grain orientation, making it easy to shape.
 On the downside, mahogany is a brittle wood and prone to shattering if put under excessive pressure or shock.